outeredge/dredger/README.md

 ## Extending

-Add your own commands by creating a `Makefile.local" in your repositories root folder (i.e.):
+Add your own commands by creating a `Makefile.local` in your repositories root folder (i.e.):

 ```sh
 HOST = *.$(NAME).localhost